The Role of Technology in Chronic Care Management

 For instance,

-• Appointment with a healthcare professional is time-consuming
+• An appointment with a healthcare professional is time-consuming.

-• Medical experts are not able to collect the real-time vital body sign of the patients
+• Medical experts are not able to collect the real-time vital signs of the patients.

-In simple terms, the current chronic disease management approach is time-consuming, costlier and inconvenient for the patients.
+In simple terms, the current chronic disease management approach is time-consuming, costly, and inconvenient for patients.

-So, it is important to fill those crucial gaps in order to help the patients in their chronic care conditions.
+So, it is important to fill those crucial gaps in order to help patients with their chronic care conditions.

 The role of technology in chronic care management